CBD Wellness explains why full spectrum CBD products are the most effective

 Pure CBD is just that, an isolated compound of 99.9% that contains nothing else.

 Pure CBD oil is CBD oil that has not been altered or anything added to it.
-Pure CBD oils vary in quality, potency, and consistency.

 Pure CBD Extracts, same as CBD oil, meaning it has not been altered or anything added to it.
-Pure extracts vary in quality, potency, and consistency.

 What Is Broad Spectrum CBD?

 Similar to full spectrum, broad spectrum cbd oil uses CBD (cannabidiol) with most of the other compounds found in cannabis except thc.
 The thc is removed through another extraction process after the oil is processed.
-With that being said, complete thc removal is a difficult, costly process to complete.
-Even though broad spectrum is typically marketed as Zero thc, the majority of broad spectrum products still contain trace amounts in the .01-.2% range.

 Full Spectrum vs. Broad Spectrum – Which Is Better?

-You now know that full spectrum utilizes whole-plant extracts containing CBD with terpenes, essential oils, and most importantly, other cannabinoids.
+Full spectrum utilizes whole-plant extracts containing CBD with terpenes, essential oils, and most importantly, other cannabinoids.
 Because full spectrum includes cannabis compounds other than CBD, it creates the “entourage effect.”
 Full spectrum being the best option to benefit the most from the entourage effect and CBD.

 Why Should I Use Full Spectrum CBD Oil?

-It is the superior option for using CBD and allows you to benefit the most from cannabis.
+It is the better option for using CBD and allows you to benefit the most from cannabis.
 This is why it’s known to help improve health and wellness, allowing you to live your best life.
 Most people prefer the legal trace amount of .3% THC in their CBD products.

 Pros: